btoll/benjamintoll.com/content/post/the_lpic1_102_essential_system_services.md

 The [Mail Transfer Agent] (`MTA`), also known as the Message Transfer Agent, is a program running as a system service which sends mail message to local user inboxes as well as transferring mail messages to other user accounts on the network (by default, an `MTA` will only accept messages to local recipients).
 An `MTA` is all that is needed to send and receive mail on a network.

 Networked machines that want to send and receive mail will each need to be running an `MTA` daemon.
-However, it is more common for machines to use a webmail rather than running a local `MTA` daemon.
+However, it is more common for machines to use webmail rather than running a local `MTA` daemon.
 Note, though, that any remote user account will need proper authentication in order to retrieve the email.

 Connections will use [`SMTP`] to facilitate the requests, and the remote `MTA` is often referred to as the `SMTP` server.